National deadline: November 16, 2016, 8:00 p.m. EST

-• Applicants must be currently enrolled in a U.S. degree-granting program at the undergraduate or graduate level.
+- Enrolled in a U.S. degree-granting program at the undergraduate or graduate level

-• Applicants must be 18 by the beginning of the 2015 CLS Program.
+- 18 years old by the beginning of the 2016 CLS Program

-- Azerbaijani, Bangla/Bengali, Hindi, Indonesian, Korean, Punjabi, Turkish, Urdu: Beginning, intermediate or advanced level;
+- Azerbaijani, Bangla/Bengali, Hindi, Indonesian, Korean, Punjabi, Turkish, Urdu, Swahili: Beginning, intermediate or advanced level

 Countries may include: Azerbaijan, Bangladesh, China, Egypt, India, Indonesia, Japan, Jordan, Morocco, Oman, Russia, South Korea, Tajikistan, Tunisia, Turkey, or others where the target languages are spoken.